serenity-is/docs/services/built-in-behaviors.md

 ## Master-Detail

 The [MasterDetailRelationAttribute](../api/dotnet/Serenity.Net.Services/Serenity.Data.Mapping/MasterDetailRelationAttribute.md) declares a 1-N relation: the master row has a `List<DetailRow>` property, and the detail rows are inserted/updated/deleted when the master is saved.
+The [MasterDetailRelationBehavior](../api/dotnet/Serenity.Net.Services/Serenity.Services/MasterDetailRelationBehavior.md) implements this.

 The pro-features `MeetingRow` uses it for its attendee list: